How long have you been doing what you do, and how did you become an Interior Designer?

 For what type of people are your programs NOT going to work?

 Please know I’m very selective in who I work with and I cherry-pick my clients, choosing to (gently) turn away people who aren’t suited or are not ready.
-It is best if you have a clear idea of the scope of work, a starting point on budget and some fundimental ideas of what you want the outcomes to be.
-If you have only one of these that is a good enough starting point, I have some great tools for drawing out the rest from you.
-Few people come to our first call with all three but you MUST have at least one.
+It is best if you have a clear idea of the scope of work, a starting point on budget and some fundamental ideas of what you want the outcomes to be.
+If you have only one of these, that’s good enough to start, since I have some great tools for drawing out the rest from you.
+Few people come to our first call with all three, but you MUST have at least one.

 What is the Process?

 The objective of this phase is to evaluate the conceptual design requirements of the project, prepare and present design concepts for preliminary review and approval.

 - Establish Organizational and Design Criteria with Owner